Advertiser Disclosure

 Does Chase offer Global Entry?

 On certain cards, Chase offers a Global Entry, TSA PreCheck, or NEXUS application fee credit.
-These include the Chase Sapphire Reserve card, United℠ Explorer Card, IHG® Rewards Premier Credit Card, and more.
+These include the Chase Sapphire Reserve card, Chase Sapphire Reserve Business card, United℠ Explorer Card, and IHG One Rewards Premier Credit Card.

-The Chase Sapphire Reserve card does reimburse for a Global Entry application once every 4 years, but the Chase Sapphire Preferred® Card does not.
+The Chase Sapphire Reserve card and Chase Sapphire Reserve Business card reimburse for a Global Entry application once every 4 years, but the Chase Sapphire Preferred® Card does not.

 How do I get Global Entry with the Chase Sapphire Reserve card?

-It’s easy!
-Just fill out the Global Entry forms on the official government website, pay the $100 application fee using your Chase Sapphire Reserve card, and you should see a statement credit post within 24 hours.
+You can get Global Entry with your card by filling out the Global Entry forms on the official government website, and paying the $120 application fee using your Chase Sapphire Reserve card or Chase Sapphire Reserve Business card.
+You should see a statement credit post within 24 hours.

 How can I get Global Entry for free?

-You can get Global Entry for free by using the Chase Sapphire Reserve card’s application fee reimbursement, which covers up to $100 every 4 years.
+You can get Global Entry for free by using the application fee reimbursement with the Chase Sapphire Reserve card or Chase Sapphire Reserve Business card, which covers 1 fee up to $120 every 4 years.
 You can also use this credit for TSA PreCheck or NEXUS.

 Does Global Entry really save time?

-Yes, Global Entry can save you hours of time on every single trip.
-When you’re departing, you get TSA PreCheck with Global Entry, so you can shortcut the line.
+Yes, Global Entry can save you hours on every trip.
+When you depart, you get TSA PreCheck privileges, so you can shortcut the line.
 When you’re arriving back in the U.S. after an international flight, you can use the Global Entry kiosks to expedite your immigration process significantly.

 How long does Global Entry approval take?